dubeykanishka/DataMining/README.md

 evaluate it on the following test dataset: https://github.com/andvise/DataAnalyticsDatasets/blob/main/dm_assignment2/sat_dataset_test.csv

 The accuracy was 99% of my model on Test data.
-For more info, please check the code.
+For more info, please check https://github.com/dubeykanishka/DataMining/blob/main/SAT%20Problem.ipynb